-No additional dedicated archaeological surveys are likely to be required.
-The survey scopes detailed in Section 1.3.1 will also provide data suitable for the interpretation and assessment of features of potential archaeological significance.
-Under the relevant National Monuments Acts 1930-2014 and the National Cultural Institutions Act 1997 a detection device consent application will be made in advance of the magnetometer survey being undertaken.
-Geophysical surveys and subsequent archaeological analysis by a licensed marine archaeologist will be undertaken before any intrusive survey works and sample locations will be positioned to avoid archaeological sensitive areas.
+The survey scopes detailed in Section 1.3.1 will provide data suitable for the interpretation and assessment of features of potential archaeological significance.
+No additional dedicated archaeological surveys are likely to be required at the foreshore licence application stage.
+In accordance with the relevant National Monuments Acts 1930-2014 and the National Cultural Institutions Act 1997 a detection device consent application will be made in advance of the magnetometer survey being undertaken.
+Geophysical surveys and subsequent archaeological analysis by a licensed marine archaeologist will be undertaken before any intrusive survey works, and sample locations will be positioned to avoid archaeological sensitive areas.
 Requirements are outlined in full in Section 2.